2025-2026 Course Catalog

 BUEN 355: Models of Strategy & Leadership

 An analysis of leadership in a variety of organizations, with examples drawn from politics and business.
 The course develops a theoretical view of leadership as a response to group dilemmas inherent in coordinating actions, eliciting effort, and developing information within organizations.
 Students will apply and evaluate course ideas through readings, encounters with guest speakers, and participation in case-study simulations.
-PREREQUISITES: Any social science course, or Business & Society,
+PREREQUISITES: BUEN 100 OR any social science course AND sophomore standing

 Units: 6